IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 &nbsp;&nbsp;&nbsp;&nbsp; * select process of interest
 **Note:** User can chose which gene label(s) of the selected process are seen on the plot

-* **Mutliple Processes** tab enables to select and highlight in different colours multiple mitochodrial processes present in the data
-&nbsp;&nbsp;&nbsp;&nbsp; * select organism
-&nbsp;&nbsp;&nbsp;&nbsp; * select different processes of interest and assign colours
-&nbsp;&nbsp;&nbsp;&nbsp; * press Apply button
-**Note:** Same colour can be assigned to different processes
-**Note:** To label plot points, hover over the plot's point of interest.
-The hover will indicate a gene name information with the same background colour as the point of interest

-* **Cellular Localization** tab enables to explore cellular compartment localization
-&nbsp;&nbsp;&nbsp;&nbsp; * select cellular localization of interest from drop-down menue
-**Note:** Information is available only for Human data
-**Note:** User can choose which gene label(s) of the selected process are seen on the plot

 Export Tab